 Ways To Immerse Yourself In The Korean Language

 Lisa of BLACKPINK is one of the leading K-pop idols in the K-pop industry.
-She was also named the most followed K-pop idol on Instagram in 2021.
-With her single LALISA that has surpassed 1.65 billion combined streams across Spotify and Youtube in just five months of release, it is no doubt that she is a legend in the K-pop industry.
-But, did you know that Lisa is not a Korean and that she’s a Thai?
-Lisa could not speak Korean when she came to Korea so, how did she learn Korean?
+She was also named the most-followed K-pop idol on Instagram in 2021.
+With her single LALISA, which has surpassed 1.65 billion combined streams across Spotify and Youtube in just five months of release, it is no doubt that she is a legend in the K-pop industry.
+But, did you know that Lisa is not Korean and that she’s Thai?
+Lisa could not speak Korean when she came to Korea.
+So, how did she learn Korean?
 Of course, if you’re an avid fan, you already know it, but if not, Lisa can be your inspiration.